elmtree-askmo/cloudcannon-app/content/learn/chemistry/what-are-the-common-isotopes-of-hydrogen-and-their-role-in-autoionization.md

 url: /learn/chemistry/questions/what-are-the-common-isotopes-of-hydrogen-and-their-role-in-autoionization
 score: -1.0
 related_article1:
-    id: 167621
+    id: 167632
-    title: Describe the formation of hydronium ions and their concentration in pure water.
+    title: >-
+        What impact does temperature have on the auto-ionization of water and pH?
     subject: Chemistry
-    url: /learn/chemistry/questions/describe-the-formation-of-hydronium-ions-and-their-concentration-in-pure-water
+    url: /learn/chemistry/questions/what-impact-does-temperature-have-on-the-autoionization-of-water-and-ph
 related_article2:
+    id: 167626
+    title: >-
+        Compare the pH of pure water, orange juice, and bleach.
+    subject: Chemistry
+    url: /learn/chemistry/questions/compare-the-ph-of-pure-water-orange-juice-and-bleach
+related_article3:
     id: 167631
+    title: >-
-    title: How does the hydrogen ion concentration in pure water compare to other solutions?
+        How does the hydrogen ion concentration in pure water compare to other solutions?
     subject: Chemistry
     url: /learn/chemistry/questions/how-does-the-hydrogen-ion-concentration-in-pure-water-compare-to-other-solutions
-related_article3:
-    id: 167630
-    title: Describe the characteristics of basic solutions and their pH range.
-    subject: Chemistry
-    url: /learn/chemistry/questions/describe-the-characteristics-of-basic-solutions-and-their-ph-range
 related_article4:
-    id: 167627
+    id: 167619
-    title: Why is the logarithmic scale important in understanding pH and concentration differences?
+    title: >-
+        What is the process of auto-ionization of water and how do hydronium and hydroxide ions form?
     subject: Chemistry
-    url: /learn/chemistry/questions/why-is-the-logarithmic-scale-important-in-understanding-ph-and-concentration-differences
+    url: /learn/chemistry/questions/what-is-the-process-of-autoionization-of-water-and-how-do-hydronium-and-hydroxide-ions-form
 related_article5:
-    id: 167628
+    id: 167630
-    title: How do higher and lower concentrations affect pH values?
+    title: >-
+        Describe the characteristics of basic solutions and their pH range.
     subject: Chemistry
-    url: /learn/chemistry/questions/how-do-higher-and-lower-concentrations-affect-ph-values
+    url: /learn/chemistry/questions/describe-the-characteristics-of-basic-solutions-and-their-ph-range
 ---

 &nbsp;